ethanlee515/crypto-research-notes/reading-list.md

 For FHE constructions, there are four generations of FHEs.
 All except first generations are in use today, as each is suited for different applications.
 1. The "first generation" (2009-) is very inefficient.
 Homomorphic evaluation overhead scales at n^4 with really bad constants.
 Some early works also base their security on non-standard assumptions.
 The theory was immature and we're better off reading later papers.
 2. The "second generation" (2011-) consists of the "BGV" and "BFV" constructions.
 	* The "BGV" construction won the Godel prize.
-The theory is given by the FOCS 2011 paper [BV](https://eprint.iacr.org/2011/344) and its follow-up work [BGV](https://eprint.iacr.org/2011/277).
+The theory is given by the FOCS 2011 [BV paper](https://eprint.iacr.org/2011/344) and its follow-up work [BGV](https://eprint.iacr.org/2011/277).
 	* The "BFV" construction consists of the [Brakerski paper](https://eprint.iacr.org/2012/078) and the [FV paper](https://eprint.iacr.org/2012/144).
 	* It was [shown recently](https://eprint.iacr.org/2022/1363) that BGV and BFV can be unified under one framework, and we can convert between their ciphertexts.
 3. From the "third generation" (2013-), the [TFHE paper](https://eprint.iacr.org/2018/421) is itself a unification of two earlier papers and should describe the theory in full.
 Alternatively, [GSW](https://eprint.iacr.org/2013/340) is a beginner-friendly introduction and a personal favorite of mine ever since my theory days in Taiwan.